13742X/app.garlip.com/README.md

 ---

+## [0.1.4] - 2025-07-19 - API test area

+This release allows developers to test the API for sending requests and the various responses communicated from the server.

+### Added
+-   **Swagger Like:** API test page.
+With API key can validate responses for single api calls.

 ## [0.1.3] - 2025-07-13 - Metered Payments and Accounting
 ### Added
 -   **Checkout:** Stripe Integration for metered copyrighting with scaleable credit system and audit trail.